MhmdRyhn/miscellaneous_docs/Git Commands.md

 ```cmd
 git init
 ```
-In a whole Project Directory, **git is to be initialized only once**, and obviously this is the first Command inside a Project Directory.<br>
+In a whole Project Directory, **git is to be initialized only once**, and obviously this is the first Command inside a Project Directory.<br><br>
 [Return to Index](#index)